Media Library

 Import SRT

 You can import an existing .srt subtitle file as the source-language subtitles for a video.
-Click the "Import Subtitles" button on a video entry, then select your .srt file.
+Drag the .srt file into the import area, and a dialog opens where you assign the subtitle file to a video and choose whether it is the source or translated track.
 Once imported, the subtitles appear in the subtitle editor for viewing and editing.

 Tip Importing an SRT file is useful when you already have subtitles from another tool and want to use GeekLink for translation or style editing.